 Enjoy some sea air mixed with the fragrance of fresh flowers from the cottage-style garden, familiar (and less familiar) objects from the past, and the old worldliness of an historic house where you least expect to find it.

-- All public holidays (except Christmas Day and Good Friday)
+- Public holidays 1-4pm (except Christmas Day and Good Friday).

 - Adults: $5